Run Richmond 16.19

-Run Richmond 16.19 is a cultural running event that the Djimon Hounsou Foundation is hosting every year in close collaboration with Black History Museum & Cultural Center of Virginia and running event specialist Sports Backers.
+Run Richmond 16.19 is a cultural running event that the Djimon Hounsou Foundation is hosting annually since 2022 in close collaboration with Black History Museum & Cultural Center of Virginia and running event specialist Sports Backers.
 This unique event takes you on a meaningful journey through +400 Years of Black History, a history you will be able to touch and feel – up close & personal.

-Through our running/walking courses of 16.19K and 6.19K and a community-powered finish festival we commemorate the sacrifices & achievements our African American brothers and sisters have made to our nation and celebrate Unity in Diversity in an intentional effort to bring people together to connect, heal and reconcile.
-It is powered by over 20 nonprofit partners.
+Through our running/walking courses of 16.19K and 6.19K, our Time To Heal pre-event, and a community-powered finish festival we commemorate the sacrifices & achievements our African American brothers and sisters have made to our nation and celebrate Unity in Diversity in an intentional effort to bring people together to connect, heal and reconcile.
+It is powered by over 30 nonprofit partners.

 Run Richmond 16.19 is part of the AFRICA RECONNECT Event Series that the Djimon Hounsou Foundation will be rolling out over the coming years.
 These events aim to symbolically reverse the direction of the slave trade, showcase how the past is connected to the present and future, and celebrate Unity in Diversity.

 Our three event locations (1) Richmond, VA, (2) Liverpool, UK, and (3) Ouidah, West Africa were all important centers during the Transatlantic Slave Trade.
 They now form the Triangle of Hope.